whalehub/awesome-stars/README.md

 - [greenbone/gvm-tools](https://github.com/greenbone/gvm-tools) - Remote control your Greenbone Vulnerability Manager (GVM)
 - [kylxbn/jxl-migrate](https://github.com/kylxbn/jxl-migrate) - A simple Python script to migrate images to the JPEG XL (JXL) format
 - [libjxl/conformance](https://github.com/libjxl/conformance) - Test bitstreams and reference decoded images for conformance testing
-- [ivre/ivre](https://github.com/ivre/ivre) - Network recon framework, published by @cea-sec & @ANSSI-FR
+- [ivre/ivre](https://github.com/ivre/ivre) - Network recon framework, published by @cea-sec & @ANSSI-FR.
+Build your own, self-hosted and fully-controlled alternatives to Shodan / ZoomEye / Censys and GreyNoise, run your Passive DNS service, collect and analyse network intelligence from your sensors, and much more!
 - [NatLee/Batch-crop-images](https://github.com/NatLee/Batch-crop-images) - A tool for cropping similar images in a batch with an interface.
 - [TeaM-TL/FotoKilof](https://github.com/TeaM-TL/FotoKilof) - GUI for ImageMagick
 - [geohot/tinygrad](https://github.com/geohot/tinygrad) - You like pytorch?
 You like micrograd?
 You love tinygrad! ❤️